Victor Wembanyama: Personal life

 Wembanyama is represented by agent Bouna Ndiaye of Comsport.
 His family has a longtime relationship with Ndiaye, whose son was coached by Wembanyama's mother from an early age.
 Ndiaye advised Wembanyama by the time he was 15 years old and signed him as a client in 2022.

 Wembanyama was a year ahead for his age in school and attended lycée in agreement with Nanterre 92.
-He earned his baccalauréat with honors, specializing in earth and life sciences and social and economic sciences.
+He earned his baccalauréat with honours, specialising in earth and life sciences and social and economic sciences.
+Besides his native French, he speaks English fluently, having learned it himself beginning in middle school by watching videos from American accounts on Instagram and English-language television shows.
+He enjoys science fiction such as Star Wars, art, and literature.
+His favourite musical artist is the rapper Alpha Wann.